Uniqueness of Lp Minkowski problem in the supercritical range: Infinitesimal Generator Lemma for solution sequence

 To show $\upsilon$ is an infinitesimal generator field of \eqref{e4.11}, after taking differentiation on

 with respect to $\varepsilon$, we obtain \eqref{e4.19} by Chain rule.
 One may also refer to the book by Olver (\cite{O00}, Chapter 2) for detailed arguments.
-At there, the converse part of Lemma \ref{l4.2} can also be found by one-to-one corresponding of one-parameter group actions with infinitesimal generator. \end{proof}
+At there, the converse part of Lemma \ref{l4.2} can be found by one-to-one corresponding of one-parameter group actions with infinitesimal generator.
+In here, the constructed local transformation also satisfies the hypotheses of the infinitesimal criterion in (\cite{O00}, Chapter 2). \end{proof}

 Infinitesimal Generator Lemma \ref{l4.2} establishes the relation between the Kernel of the linearized equation \eqref{e4.14} with the infinitesimal generators of the equation \eqref{e4.11}.
 The next proposition classifies all infinitesimal generator of \eqref{e4.11} by the comparing the like terms in \eqref{e4.19}, which was shown firstly by the author and his doctor student Huan-Jie Chen in \cite{CD25}.
 (The readers may also refer to the book \cite{O00} for some detailed discussion)